smoh/ETGOutskirts/docs/notes/sample.md

-    1) It complements bright nearby galaxies that may be in SDSS imaging footprint, but are eliminated due to difficulties in reduction (is this correct?), and adopts higher threshold for distriminating stars from galaxies.
+    1) It complements bright nearby galaxies that may be in SDSS imaging footprint, but are eliminated due to difficulties in reduction (is this correct?), and adopts higher threshold for discriminating stars from galaxies.
     2) The catalog provides SDSS images with improved sky subtraction (cite), which is crucial in our analysis of faint outskirts of elliptical galaxies.